Microdermabrasion Facial Tailored for Your Skin

 Microdermabrasion for acne scars

-The only way micros can help with acne scarring to prevent it!
+The only way micros can help with acne scarring is to prevent it!
 Microdermabrasion is not an effective treatment for acne scars.
 It can contribute to polishing the surface appearance; however, it will not penetrate the dermis and initiate repair.
 We treat acne scars with a range of more advanced medical treatments.
-Radiofrequency resurfacing with eMatrix, laser scar treatment, PRP therapy, skin needling, or subcision are effective.
+Radiofrequency resurfacing with eMatrix, laser scar treatment, PRP therapy, skin needling, or subcision.
 Dermal filler is also used to improve the cosmetic appearance of acne scarring.

 Diamond microdermabrasion uses suction, drawing the skin to a diamond-tipped wand.
 The wand is moved across the surface to exfoliate gently.
-Diamond Microderm is newer than crystal spray and significant evolution in facials.
-In recent years there have been attempts to improve treatment outcomes with combination facial treatments.
+Diamond Microderm is newer than crystal spray and has significant evolution in facials.
+In addition, in recent years, there have been attempts to improve treatment outcomes with combination facial treatments.

 Alternatives to Diamond Microdermabrasion

-1. For resurfacing and skin textural concerns, fractionated laser treatments and sublative radiofrequency provide superior results.
+- For skin textural concerns, fractional CO2 laser treatments and radiofrequency provide superior results.
 Because laser and radiofrequency can penetrate the dermal layer, the results are incomparable.
 Sublative radiofrequency improves the texture and surface appearance of sun damage quicker.
 Generally, four treatments are required though sometimes up to 6 may be needed.

-3. Fractional lasers, skin needling, PRP are more useful for improving skin texture, tone and quality.
+3. Fractional laser and skin needling are more useful for improving skin texture, tone and quality.
 These have more downtime and cost more but provide superior results with fewer treatments.

-6. Pigmentation is better treated with laser, IPL, laser or chemical peels
+5. Pigmentation is better treated with laser, BBL, laser or chemical peels